karl-young/api-playground/README.md

 1. **Open-Meteo Weather API:** Get real-time weather updates for Dunedin, Otago, using the Open-Meteo API.

-2. **Afformations API:** Explore affirmations and positive messages using the Afformations API.
+2. **Affirmations API:** Explore affirmations and positive messages using the Affirmations API.

 3. **Audio Player with Visualization:** Experience an interactive audio player with colorful visualization.
 Upload your own WAV files to customize your music experience.